Singapore in 3 Days: An Exciting Itinerary for Families

 - Estimated Time: 1 hour

 Take the MRT to Merlion Park in the Marina Bay Area.
 There you can board a Singapore River Cruise that will take you around the bay.
 It is a great relaxing way to see the most popular area of Singapore.
-Tickets for the cruise will cost you S$25 for an adult and S$15 for a child.

 The cruise takes approximately 40 minutes to complete the circuit.
 It will take you through Marina Bay, Boat Quay and Clarke Quay.
 I suggest hopping off the boat near Clarke Quay or Boat Quay.
 Both are great areas to have dinner.
 This also allows you to make the most of your money, as you will make your way through the whole bay area.